YaokunLin/YaokunLin/README.md

 - 👋 Hi, I’m @YaokunLin
-- 👀 I’m interested in Programing
+- 👀 I’m interested in web dev and data science
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me: yaokun1@ualberta.ca
+- 📫 How to reach me: lin.yaokun1@gmail.com

 <!---
 YaokunLin/YaokunLin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.